 Before you start, make sure that the electricity source on the breaker panel is turned off.
-Simply turn off the main electricity source which is located at the top of your breaker panel.
+Simply turn off the main high amperage breaker (100-250 Amps) which is located at the top of your breaker panel.

 Step 2 - Test To Make Sure Electricity is Off

 Remove the cover of your breaker panel.
-To test that the electricity is really turned off, use a two-prong light-up electrical tester and make one prong touch one screw that holds one of the wires of your panel breaker.
+To test that the electricity is really turned off, use a two-prong light-up electrical tester and make one prong touches the terminal screw on anyone of the breaker in your panel breaker.
 Place the other prong onto any other metal object in your breaker panel.
 If the electricity is really turned off, the electrical tester will not light up.